Getting a Drag: Awards

-De Paul's version was also a prize winning song at the 1973 International Contest of the Tokyo Music Festival in 1973.
-The song title was translated as "Sigh of Love".
+De Paul's performance of "Getting a Drag" was a prize winning song at the second International Contest of the Tokyo Music Festival in 1973.
+The song title was translated as "Sigh of Love" and De Paul was presented with the top singer performer award.
+She was competing against other international artists such as Olivia Newton-John, Paul Williams, Lauren Copley and Mickey Newbury.